 The Careers library is open all day, every day.
 Students have access to prospectuses, college and 6th form information, leaflets and brochures.
-The careers library computers are available for student use and 'U-Explore', Kudos (for KS4) and Launchpad (for KS3) can be accessed by all.
+The careers library computers are available for student use and Kudos (for KS4) can be accessed by all.
 The library is maintained by the Careers lead, HLTAs and the Deputy Headteacher i/c careers.
-Students receive training on how to use U-Explore, Kudos and Launchpad.
+Students receive training on how to use Kudos.